alexche77/tech-start-up-wizard/README.md

 Day 2:

-After some sleep, I bootstrapped
+After some sleep, I bootstrapped the project with laravel, I did not think I had enough time to execute with frontend backend approach, so I went full SSR.